adessoSE/smv-example-project/README.md

-# Angular Pact example
+# Swagger-Mock-Validator example Project

-This example project shows how to setup an Angular application to use [Pact](http://pact.io) in order to create Pact files from a consumer test and validate the a consumer against the Pact.
+This test project uses the Atlassian swagger-mock-validator via the "test" script in package.json to verify a swagger spec file against a pact mock file.

 ## Key Files